Jall3n/All-Stocks-Analysis/README.md

 ### Refactored Code

 For the challenge we needed to update the code to run more efficiently.
-I also combined all the formating and message box into one code.
+I also combined all the formating and message box into one sub.

     Sub useAllStocksAnalysisRefactored()
     Dim startTime As Single